-Diversity is the name of the game when it comes to eating in Sydney.
-The choice of fine dining restaurants is limited only by the imagination, with the world’s top chefs delivering diverse menus for every palate.
+Diversity is the name of the game when it comes to Sydney cuisine.
+The choice of fine-dining restaurants is limited only by the imagination, with some of the world’s top chefs delivering diverse menus for every palate.
 The fact that there’s such a range of styles and influences is directly related to the presence of a large immigrant population and the easy availability of good-quality Australian produce.

 Where can I shop in Sydney?

-In addition to the huge selection of department stores and shopping centres present on nearly every block in Sydney, there are some wonderful markets where one can buy just about anything, from clothes to furniture to fresh produce.
+In addition to the huge selection of department stores and shopping centres present on nearly every block in Sydney, there are some wonderful markets that sell just about anything, from clothes, furniture and antiques to street food and fresh produce.

 Medical insurance specifically designed for expats.
 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.